w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 claim the decision deposit, navigate to Polkadot-JS UI > Governance > Referenda and scroll down to the end of the page to click on the referenda with the decision depoit and claim it.

-## Requesting Tips from the Treasury
+## Requesting Tipps from the Treasury

-To request a tip funded by the treasury you can follow the above steps for [creating a treasury proposal](#creating-a-treasury-proposal) but instead of submitting the proposal to the `32 / Small Spender` track you will need to submit it to the `30 / Small Tipper` or `31 / Big Tipper` tracks depending on the number of tokens to be requested.
+To request a tipp funded by the treasury you can follow the above steps for [creating a treasury proposal](#creating-a-treasury-proposal) but instead of submitting the proposal to the `32 / Small Spender` track you will need to submit it to the `30 / Small Tipper` or `31 / Big Tipper` tracks depending on the number of tokens to be requested.